Professor’s Ocean 101 Welcome Message

 eText ISBN: 9780133558890, 0133558894

-The e-text version of the Essentials of Oceanography is inexpensive and handy with electronic devices.
+There is an e-text version of the Essentials of Oceanography is fairly inexpensive and handy with electronic devices.
 Directions for access to Pearson e-text for Essentials of Oceanography, 13 edition are found below.
 This eTextbook is simple to use on computers or iOS and Android mobile devices (even offline).
 You can take notes and highlights within the e-text; they are added to your virtual notebook, where you can organize them for the way you study.

 3) Purchase instant access online or redeem your access code (temporary access is also available).

-Note here that you are given options on your choice of course textbook so that you find one that is best suited to your reading and study style.
+Note that you are given options on your course textbook choice so that you find one that is best suited to your reading and study style.
 Please make the most of these very valuable learning resources.

-7) Contacting me: Don't be shy when it comes to communicating with me or your fellow students.
+7) Contacting me: Be proactive when it comes to communicating with me or your fellow students.
 Contact me by either email, or on the discussion board.
 As a general rule, I can be quickly contacted by email through the Canvas “Inbox link, or via my personal email at oceanprof@seascisurf.com (I check for messages at least once a day, typically several times).

-I really believe that you will enjoy this course this Spring 2024 semester, and that you will learn a lot about our ocean.
+I really believe that you will enjoy this course this Summer Session and that you will learn a lot about our ocean.
 And it is my hope that you make the most of it!
 Look forward to meeting everyone online during our first week of class.

 Also, if you have not done so yet, please check out my video class welcome on YouTube: https://www.youtube.com/watch?v=zgeToPGDIWw&feature=youtu.be